 11. How do I contact you?

-To contact us about anything to do with your personal data and data protection, including to make a subject access request, please use the following details: for attention of Data Protection Officer.
+To contact us about anything to do with your personal data and data protection, including to make a subject access request, please use the following details: for the attention of the Data Protection Officer.

 Email address: firstname.lastname@example.org